 Where Pets are Finding These Bags

-Other bags were even found outside after blowing into a yard, or in the car.
+Other bags were even found in the car or under a bed.
 Check out this free poster download to learn more about the journey of a chip bag.

 How You Can Help Make a Difference